axiosvisuals/batch-datawrapper-generator/README.md

 ### Running the scripts

-The scripts are designed to be run from the command line but can easily be modified to run in RStudio.
+The scripts are designed to be run from the command line <mark>and assume the project folder is the directory</mark>, but can easily be modified to run in RStudio.

 ***